Manufacturer, Distributor or Supplier

 Guidance to help suppliers plan for and respond to the recall of potentially unsafe consumer products is available in the Australian Competition & Consumer Commission Consumer Product Safety Recall Guidelines

 Another place to obtain information about product recalls is from the Federal Chamber of Automotive Industries (FCAI).
 A number of automotive companies are members of the FCAI.
 The FCAI has a Code of Practice for Conduct of an Automotive Safety Recall, This code of practice is used in conjunction with the ACCC procedures (this industry code is tailored to motor vehicle recalls).

-It's the manufacturer, distributor or supplier's responsibility to inform the ACCC and the Vehicle Safety Standards Branch of the Department of Infrastructure and Transport (The Department) where a safety recall has been identified.
+It's the manufacturer, distributor or supplier's responsibility to inform the ACCC and the Vehicle Safety Standards Branch of the Department of Infrastructure, Regional Development and Cities where a safety recall has been identified.